Travel

 A Gastronomic Tour of Sweden’s Jämtland

-The largest ski resort in Scandinavia is located in Europe’s newest culinary region, where Michelin grade restaurants lie beside petrol stations and the royal family eat alongside local workmen…
+The largest ski resort in Scandinavia is located in one of Europe’s newest culinary regions, where Michelin-grade restaurants sit beside petrol stations and the royal family eat alongside workmen…

 Xander Brett